Last updated: 2022-12-14

 We can now create a class TestControllerIT

 that extends our abstract base class.
-The test method sends a GET request to the existing endpoint using MockMvc
+The test method sends a GET request to the existing endpoint using RestAssured

 .
-We're asserting that the HTTP status and (part of) our JSON are matching our expectations.
+We're asserting that the HTTP status and the response JSON are matching our expectations.

 TestControllerIT of our Spring Boot app